 Reo-Coker captained the Young Lions in that summer’s tournament in the Netherlands but never earned a senior cap and was courted by Sierra Leone later in his career without ever turning out for the African nation.

-The 34-year-old has been without a club since leaving MK Dons in 2018.
+The 37-year-old has now retired, having been without a club since leaving MK Dons in 2018.

 CM – Kieran Richardson